crowdcent/numerblox/docs/download.md

 `NumeraiClassicDownloader` simplifies downloading of datasets from Numerai's API.
 It allows you to easily download data with a few lines and the data is automatically organized in directories.

-NOTE: Only int8 versions are available in this downloader.
-From v4.2 onwards, Numerai only provides int8 versions of the data.

 ```py
 from numerblox.download import NumeraiClassicDownloader